CRMDS/Kinetic-Injury-Triage/README.md

 # Kinetic-Injury-Triage

-This repository contains the full pipeline for **clinical NLP classification of kinetic injury triage notes** using Bio_ClinicalBERT.
+This repository contains the full pipeline for the paper: *Classification of kinetic-related injury in hospital triage data using NLP*, accepted at the 21st International Conference on Advanced Data Mining and Applications, 2025.
+The paper is also on [arXiv](https://arxiv.org/abs/2509.04969).

-It includes scripts for **pretraining, fine-tuning, prediction, hyperparameter search, and statistical analysis**, designed to run across:
+This repository includes scripts for **pretraining, fine-tuning, prediction, hyperparameter search, and statistical analysis**, designed to run across:

 - **HPC (using either Slurm or PBS schedulers)**
 - **Local machine (Python scripts only)**

+Full results are at [WSU data repository](https://rds.westernsydney.edu.au/Schools/CDMS/2025/KIT/).
+Note that these results were run on the NCI, therefore are slightly different from the results in the paper due to hardware differences.
+The full NCI results analysis are in the `NCI_results` branch.

 # Repository Structure